 It all starts with planning:

 Google says I start with planning and end with planning.
 And he does not say that if someone talks to me about planning, I will go under the table, only work for two weeks of the scrum, and so on.
 A company of that magnitude has planned, measured, and advanced issues to achieve its current position.

 Planning needs to be coordinated.
 Coordination requires soft skills.

 We have to conclude the session.
 The conclusion involves the power of negotiation.
 There is coherence and synergy in all of Google’s project management training.

 Google is not afraid to say how it succeeds:

-So Google easily shares its path to success with you.
-Because Google knows that not everyone can do it.
-Any change will be accompanied by resistance.
-So you need soft skills to be able to make and manage change little by little.
+So Google readily shares its path to success with you.
+Because Google knows that not everyone can do it, any change will be accompanied by resistance.
+So you need soft skills to make and manage change little by little.

 Data-Driven Decision Making:

 A complete part of this course is about using data to make decisions and its importance.

 Risk, quality, and progress all need data to measure.
 And as we are taught in management knowledge: